Image Credit: azure.microsoft.com

-However, the cause number 2 gave me an insight that could be an agent issue.
+However, cause number 2 gave me an insight that could be an agent issue.
 Because the Azure VM Agent is installed by default on any Windows virtual machine deployed from an Azure Gallery image.
 When deploying an Azure gallery image from the Portal, PowerShell, Command Line Interface (CLI), or an Azure Resource Manager template, the Azure VM Agent is also be installed.
-And since this particular VM is migrated from on-premises environment, then Windows Azure VM agent is not installed.
+And since this particular VM is migrated from an on-premises environment, then the Windows Azure VM agent is not installed.

 Fixing the issue